 3D7.
 Primes are sprints within a race.
 They may be for the lead riders or any group or field of riders.
 A bell shall be sounded on the lap preceding the prime sprint at the appropriate line for that prime sprint.
 The line used for prime sprints need not be the same as the start or finish line.
 Primes may be either predetermined for certain laps or spontaneously designated under the supervision of the Chief Referee.
 All primes won shall be awarded to riders even if they withdraw from the race.
-Lapped riders are not eligible for primes except in the following situation: when a breakaway has lapped the main field, riders in the main field and the breakaway riders are announced for a given group, only riders in that group or behind it at the beginning of the prime lap are eligible.
+Lapped riders are not eligible for primes except in the following situation: when a breakaway has lapped the main field, riders in the main field and the breakaway riders are then both eligible for primes.
+When primes are announced for a given group, only riders in that group or behind it at the beginning of the prime lap are eligible.